getodk/docs/docs/form-logic.rst

   yes_no, yes, Yes
   yes_no, no, No

-This works by maintaining a :func:`count` of the existing repetitions and either making :th:`repeat_count` one more than that if the continuing condition is met or keeping the :th:`repeat_count` the same if the ending condition is met.
+This works by maintaining a :func:`count` of the existing repetitions and either making ``repeat_count`` one more than that if the continuing condition is met or keeping the ``repeat_count`` the same if the ending condition is met.

 In the `repeat_count` expression, `${count} = 0` ensures that there is always at least one repeat instance created.
 The continuing condition is `${plant}[position()=${count}]/more_plants = 'yes'` which means "the answer to `more_plants` was `yes` the last time it was asked."
 The expression `position()=${count}` uses the :func:`position` function to select the last plant that was added.
 Adding `/more_plants` to the end of that selects the `more_plants` question.